sandond77/bamazon/README.md

 #### Add to Inventory
 Selection of this option will provide the user with a table containing items for sale and their stock levels.

-Two prompts will then appear:
+Two prompts will then appear asking for:
-1. Enter the Id of the item
+1. The item's id number
-2. How many units should be added to that item's stock levels
+2. The number of units to be added to be stocked

 The mysql database will then be updated and a table with the updated stock levels will be presented.

 #### Add New Product
+Several prompts will appear asking for:
+1. The name of the item being sold
+2. The department where the item is sold
+3. The price of the item
+4. The stock level of the item

+The mysql database will then be updated and a table with the updated stock levels will be presented.